: E. ferus

 Horses first appeared on our planet around 50 million years ago.

-Horses can be found in every country around the world, expect on the Antarctica continent.
+Horses can be found in every country around the world, except on the Antarctica continent.

 Horses have been domesticated by humans.